CVISNET Wins 2016 IGF Award

-CVISNET wins 2016 Information Society Innovation Fund (ISIF Asia) for Community Impact.
+CVISNET wins 2016 Internet Governance Forum (ISIF Asia Award for Community Impact)

 The Movable and Deployable Resource ICT Unit (MDRU) is Philippines entry to the 2016 SEED Alliance Award and one of the eight winning innovative initiatives given international recognition for its contribution to the region’s social and economic development.